 The General Court of the Massachusetts Bay Colony issues a grant to establish the first English institution of higher education on the continent; two years later it is named Harvard College for benefactor John Harvard.
 It is intended for the education of Puritan ministers, but steadily expands over time into an institution of general education.

 A pregnant Anne Hutchinson is placed on trial before the General Court in Massachusetts for sedition.
 Hutchinson, the wife of a well-to-do merchant, has been hosting meetings in her Boston home to discuss religious matters.
 These meetings have become a forum for her to showcase her own opinions.
-When she claims to have received direct revelations from God, convincing her that only two or three Puritan ministers correctly preached the "covenant of grace"; the others, she contends, are inappropriately preaching the "covenant of works," which incorrectly leads people to think that good behavior will grant them salvation.
+She claims to have received direct revelations from God, convincing her that only two or three Puritan ministers correctly preached the "covenant of grace"; the others, she contends, are inappropriately preaching the "covenant of works," which incorrectly leads people to think that good behavior will grant them salvation.
 She threatens to undermine ministerial authority and guarantees of salvation to the Puritan "saints," and the fragile hierarchy finds her threatening and excessively individualistic.

 The Pequot War erupts as the English colonists and their Narragansett allies organize a genocidal attack in order to quash the Pequot Indians of southeastern New England.
-They surround the central Pequot village near West Mystic, in the Connecticut River valley, and burn the central fort with 400 men, women, and children inside it.
+They surround the central Pequot village near West Mystic, in the Connecticut River Valley, and burn the central fort with 400 men, women, and children inside it.
 According to a white man's eyewitness account, "not above five of them escaped out of our hands.
 Great and doleful was the bloody sight."
 From this point on, powerful tribal confederacies arrange mutually advantageous alliances with colonial authorities.
-Weaker bands of Indians try to gain English diplomatic protection and forge direct trading relationships with Europeans.
+Weaker bands of Native Americans try to gain English diplomatic protection and forge direct trading relationships with Europeans.

 White colonists catch most of the remaining Pequots and sell them into slavery in Bermuda.
 The Treaty of Hartford, signed this year, declares the Pequot nation dissolved.
 A period of relatively peaceful coexistence follows until the outbreak of King Philip's War in 1675.

-Despite the fact that she debated on equal terms with the magistrates and testifying ministers at her trial last year, Anne Hutchinson is banished by the General Court as a leper not fit for "our society."
+Despite the fact that she debated on equal terms with the magistrates and testifying ministers at her trial the previous year, Anne Hutchinson is banished by the General Court as a leper not fit for "our society."
 She, her family, and some followers settle near modern-day Portsmouth, Rhode Island, just south of Providence.
 The journey is hard on Anne, who gets sick and gives birth to a stillborn baby.

 The first publication printed in English America is a broadside, The Oath of a Freeman, which explains the rights and duties of all Massachusetts citizens, advising men to vote in accordance with their "own conscience...without respect of persons, or favor of any men."